lua-console.nvim - is a REPL / scratch pad / debug console for Neovim. Supports Lua natively and can be extended for other languages.

 is on, which means that the execution context is preserved between evaluations.

-All the code executed in the console is evaluated in isolated environment.
-This means that any variables you declare without the local
+All the code executed in the console is evaluated in isolated environment, which means that any global variables that you declare will not be persisted in Neovim's global environment.

 .